PiRogueToolSuite/piroguetoolsuite.github.io/content/en/guides/g8/index.md

 Make sure that the application you want to be analyzed is not running in background.
 You can, for example, force stop it in *Settings > Apps*, select the application and click on *Stop*.
 {{< /alert >}}

+If you want to continue the analysis in Colander, jump to our guide on [how to use Colander to analyze the network traffic of an app](/guides/g9/).

 ### Decrypt the traffic
 If we run the previous command with `sudo`, we have to fix the permissions of generated files by running:
 ```bash